ecronix/react-most-wanted/README.md

 ## Features

-`React Most Wanted` is a "base project", "starter kit", "boilerplate" (call it however you want) project with my **personal** "Most Wanted" features:
+`React Most Wanted` is a "base project", "starter kit", "boilerplate" (call it whatever you like) project with my **personal** "Most Wanted" features:
 * **easy to maintain**
 * ***PWA** - has Progressive Web App features
 * **responsive** - included with PWA